Corporations Elections Licensing Securities

-Once the Board approves candidates for examination, the approved candidates will be notified by the administrator of the exams, PSI.
-Candidates who were not approved for the exam will be notified within two weeks after the Board meeting.
+Once the Board approves candidates for examination, the approved candidates will be notified by PSI, which is the company that administers the exams.

 PSI administers exams for the Board.
 Once you are approved by the Board for the appropriate exam, you will be notified in writing by PSI, along with instructions on how to register online for the next exam.
 PSI maintains their exam schedules, and exams are given frequently.
 You will have choices of dates and locations.